boshkins/pelopia/doc/HLD.md

 	typedef double Coordinate; // degrees; underlying datatype is likely to change

 	struct LatLon {
 		Coordinate lat;	// range -180 ..
-360; the extended range is used to handle discontinuity at the 180 meridian Coordinate lon; // range -180 ..
 180
-	};
+		Coordinate lon; // range -180 ..
+360; the extended range is used to handle discontinuity at the 180 meridian };

 	class BoundingBox {
 	public:
-		// all constructors will recalculate right latitude to above 180 degrees if the 180 meridian lies within the box BoundingBox ( LatLon p_topLeft, LatLon p_bottomRight );
+		// all constructors will recalculate right longitude to above 180 degrees if the 180 meridian lies within the box BoundingBox ( LatLon p_topLeft, LatLon p_bottomRight );
 		BoundingBox ( Coordinate latLeft, Coordinate latRight, Coordinate lonBottom, Coordinate lonTop );